Ashburton Learning Village

 Ashburton Learning Village is a learning complex in Woodside, Greater London.
 It stands in the London Borough of Croydon, and is located near Ashburton Park.
-The learning village includes Ashburton Library, Oasis Academy Shirley Park, Croydon Music Service and a CALAT training centre.
+The village includes Ashburton Library, Oasis Academy Shirley Park, Croydon Music Service and a CALAT training centre.
 The complex was built after the old Ashburton Library was closed down.
-The nearest Tramlink stop is Woodside.
-The centre is earmarked as Croydon's Flagship Learning Village.

 The £20 million secondary school, library and community facilities is the borough's first education Private Finance Initiative (PFI) development.
-Photovoltaic cells integrated into clerestory glazing will cast dappled shadows along a three-storey central concourse running through the heart of the building.
-An overhanging roof canopy will provide shelter to the main public entrance.

-Former energy minister Malcolm Wicks praised the new development in Croydon, for its innovative design and energy-efficient features.
+Former energy minister Malcolm Wicks praised the new development in Croydon, for its ‘innovative design’ and ‘energy-efficient features’.